hereAlexT/sparking-official-website/src/content/homepage/_index.md

       link: "#"

   - title: "Your notes never sleep again"
-    image: "/images/service-2.png"
+    image: "/images/service-2.webp"
-    content: "Even if you only vaguely recall a snippet of your notes, Sparking's AI is your personal search wizard.
+    content: "Even if you only vaguely recall a snippet of your notes, Sparking's AI (developing) is your personal search wizard.
 It delves into the essence of your entries, ensuring that no idea ever truly sleeps."

     button:
       enable: false